abstracthat/sitelightning.co/source/content/documentation/front-matter-meta-data.md

 We'd all just like to get down to writing the content but in reality we need some meta data for every page in order to make our content more useful to people finding it in search engines or social sites.
 So we have to learn to love SEO and [Open Graph](http://ogp.me/) tags.

+Site Lightning is set up to parse the front-matter out of all of your files.
+If you've never heard of "front-matter" before it's basically just a meta-data object to pass in values to our templates.
+It's written in [YAML](http://yaml.org/) syntax.

 ## Typical Usage
 Typically you would use the following.
 Note that you don't need `layout` if it's a Jade file.